bsalinas/WebTrestle/README.md

 ##Web App
 Until there is a permanently hosted version of the web app, you must run your own server.
-To create the database navigate to the TrestleWebApp folder and run `rake db:create db:migrate db:drop`.
-Then run `rails server` to start the server.
+To create the database and run the app, navigate to the TrestleWebApp folder and run `ruby app.rb`.
+It is possible you will need to install some gems first.

 ###Web Services
 There are a few web services that are available so that other applications can interact with the app.
 Currently, only the following web services are available